evaleev/libint/INSTALL.md

 These are the most useful configure options:

 * Notes
-  * Codes "G", "L", or "GL" for each option indicate whether it is consumed by the generator, the library, or both.
+  * Codes "G", "L", or "C" for each option indicate whether it is consumed by the generator, the library, the library consumer, or a combination.
     * If your final target is the export tarball, use options that include the letter "G".
     * If you're building a library from an export tarball, use options that include the letter "L".
     * For a continuous generator->export->library build, options supplied at the top level will be properly handed off to generator and library build.